 - Receive written notification and a hearing if benefits are denied or discontinued

 - Appeal a denial or discontinuation of Medicaid coverage

-- Receive benefits until an appeal is decided if filed within 10 days of the notice
+- Receive benefits until an appeal is decided, if filed within 10 days of the notice

 - Be treated with dignity and respect throughout the application process

-Learn about disability income through Supplemental Security Income (SSI) for children with cerebral palsy and other birth injuries.
+You also may be able to receive disability income through Supplemental Security Income (SSI) for children with cerebral palsy and other birth injuries.

 File a Cerebral Palsy Lawsuit for Financial Compensation

 As a national birth injury law firm, Sokolove Law has decades of experience representing families like yours in cerebral palsy cases resulting from a medical mistake.